DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 emotional, organizational…) processes.
 It is also interesting to ask, like Florin Flueras and Alina Popa have said many times, what does Robin Hood do to art?
-It is non-representative, non-visual, non-performative, non-conceptual and it does not operative within the safe environment and castrated power space of ‘Art’.
+It is non-representative, non-visual, non-performative, non-conceptual and it does not operate within the safe environment and castrated power space of ‘Art’.
 Rather it uses art as an essential part of social organization, economy, politics and life – like art was used before it became something separate with its own axiological reference